Moayed-Ellah/Unleashing-C-From-Basic-to-Advanced/README.md

 <h2>Prerequisites</h2>

-<p>To make the most out of this course, students should have a basic understanding of programming concepts, and a good understanding of computers and operating systems.
-Additionally, students should be familiar with text editors and have a strong desire to learn and grow as a C++ developer.</p>
+<p>To make the most out of this course, you should have a basic understanding of programming concepts, and a good understanding of computers and operating systems.
+Additionally, you should be familiar with text editors and have a strong desire to learn and grow as a C++ developer.</p>